Codeception/Codeception/docs/modules/Yii2.md

 ### dontSeeCookie

-Checks that cookie doesn't exist
+Checks that there isn't a cookie with the given name.

  * `param` $cookie